jamesclancy/SafeCardGame/README.md

 I am leaving this as the last commit in the branch `step-12-implement-attack`.

 Next, I would like a better way to come up with more complicated and complete sets of decks, players, and cards.

+## Pushing Decks, Players and Cards into a Database

+I am not going to try to start pulling the decks, player info and cards from a database.

+The first thing I am going to do for this is move the `SampleCardDatabase` to the Shared project from the Client project.